marithetland/ONTmompS/README.md

 ```

 ## Description
-This tool was built as an _in silico_ approach to identify the Sequence Type (ST) for _Legionella pneumophila_ from long-read or hybrid assemblies.
+This tool was built as an _in silico_ approach to identify the Sequence Type (ST) of _Legionella pneumophila_ genomes from long-read or hybrid assemblies.
 It first identifies the _mompS1_ and _mompS2_ alleles and then assigns allele numbers and ST. We recommend using long-read or hybrid assemblies that have circular chromosomes when running this tool.
-It will not work with short-read assemblies.
+It is not intended for short-read assemblies.

 **Background**

 Sequence-based typing (SBT) of _Legionella pneumophila_ is a valuable tool in epidemiological studies and outbreak investigations of Legionnaires’ disease.
 In the _L. pneumophila_ SBT scheme, _mompS2_ is one of seven genes that determine the ST. The _Legionella_ genome typically contains two copies of _mompS_ (designated _mompS1_ and _mompS2_).
-When they are non-identical, it can be challenging to determine the _mompS2_ allele, and subsequently the ST, from Illumina sequencing, due to the short read-length.
-Using long-read sequencing from Oxford Nanopore Technologies (ONT) Kit12/Kit10 chemistry and R10.4.1/R9.4 flow cells, together with Trycycler v0.5.3 and Medaka v1.7.2 for long-read assembly and polishing, we were able to identify the _mompS2_ allele and subsequently the _L. pneumophila_ SBT, when using this tool.
+When they are non-identical, it can be challenging to determine the _mompS2_ allele, and subsequently the ST, from Illumina sequences, due to the short read-length.
+Using long-read sequencing from Oxford Nanopore Technologies (ONT) Kit12/Kit9 chemistry and R10.4/R9.4.1 flow cells, together with Trycycler v0.5.3 and Medaka v1.7.2 for long-read assembly and polishing, we were able to identify the _mompS2_ allele and subsequently the _L. pneumophila_ ST of 81/81 genomes when using this tool.

 **Cite**

-If you use this tool, please cite: Krøvel AV and Hetland MAK et al. Long-read sequencing as a solution to the challenge of calling _mompS_ for _L. pneumophila_ SBT with short-reads. https://github.com/marithetland/ONTmompS
+If you use this tool, please cite: Hetland MAK and Soma MA et al. ONTmompS (version 2.2.0). https://github.com/marithetland/ONTmompS

 ## Output
-With default settings, two output files are created: `LpST_ONTmompS.tsv` reports the ST and SBT alleles. `mompS_alleles_ONTmompS.tsv` reports the mompS alleles.
+With default settings, two output files are created: `LpST_ONTmompS.tsv` reports the ST and allele numbers of the 7 SBT loci. `mompS_alleles_ONTmompS.tsv` reports the mompS alleles.
 The ST and alleles will be annotated if there are mismatching or missing alleles:

 * A complete ST is reported if allele matches are found to all seven SBT genes in the database (e.g. ST560).
 * If there are < 3 inexact matches, the nearest matching ST with the number of locus variants (LVs) is reported, e.g. ST560-1LV.